nskulkin/Nikita-Skulkin-Portfolio/README.md

 ![Lifespan Increase Chart](Плакат7_page-0001_red.png)
 *Caption: Final data proving a 232% increase in component lifespan.
 English annotations below.*

 ***Key English Annotations:***
-1. (Chart Title) Dependence of Erosion on the Influence of Different Fillers
+1. Dependence of Erosion on the Influence of Different Fillers
-2. (Y-Axis) Erosion, mm/year
+2. Erosion, mm/year
-3. (Legend) Without Spraying
+3. Without Spraying
-4. (Legend) Spraying - Chrome
+4. Spraying - Chrome
-5. (Chart Title) Increase in Service Life of the Extruder Screw...
+5. Increase in Service Life of the Extruder Screw...
-6. (Y-Axis) Relative Value, %
+6. Relative Value, %
-7. (Header) Main Conclusions on the Work
+7. Main Conclusions on the Work
-8. (Point 1) Graphite filler has the highest erosive impact on uncoated surfaces (0.22 mm/year).
+8. Graphite filler has the highest erosive impact on uncoated surfaces (0.22 mm/year).
-9. (Point 2) Fiberglass has the highest erosive impact on coated surfaces (0.077 mm/year).
+9. Fiberglass has the highest erosive impact on coated surfaces (0.077 mm/year).
-10. (Point 3) Chrome coating is most effective with Graphite filler (**232% service life increase**) and least effective with Fiberglass (53% increase).
+10. Chrome coating is most effective with Graphite filler (**232% service life increase**) and least effective with Fiberglass (53% increase).
-11. (Point 4) The obtained results can be used to increase component strength and service life via spraying.
+11. The obtained results can be used to increase component strength and service life via spraying.

 ---